 The Bank complies with the norms on exposure stipulated by RBI for both single counterparty as well as group of connected counterparties at the consolidated level.
-Limits have been set as a percentage of the Bank's applicable Tier I capital fund as per last audited balance sheet and are regularly monitored.
-The utilisation against specified limits is reported to the COED and Credit Committee on a periodic basis.
+Limits have been set as a percentage of the Bank's applicable Tier I capital fund and are regularly monitored.
+The utilisation against specified limits is reported to the COED and Risk Committee on a periodic basis.